azoth-lang/azoth.language.design/independent-generics.md

 the reification of ownership.
 Thus before the generic parameter either a capability constraint set could be declared or independence could be declared.

-### Do Independent Parameters Default to or Always Allow Move Types?
+### Do Independent Parameters Default-to or Always-Allow Move Types?

 With regular generic parameters, they default to not allowing move types and to the `aliasable` capability set.
 This is because the `iso` capability and `move` types impose so many restrictions on